strongloop-community/loopback-sdk-android/docs/GettingStarted.md

 #### Troubleshooting

-1. The application cannot be built, the build fails with the message `Unable to resolve target 'android-18'`.
+**Problem**: Build fails with the message `Unable to resolve target 'android-18'`.

-  > You don't have Android 18 (API 19) installed.
-See
-  > [Prerequisites](#prerequisites) for instructions on how to install
+**Resolution**: You need to install Android 18 (API 19) SDK.
+See [Prerequisites](#prerequisites) for instructions on how to install SDK components.

-  > SDK components.
-  >
-  > If you don't want to install an older SDK and use the most recent one (e.g.
-  > Android 4.4 API 19), follow these three steps:
+If you don't want to install an older SDK and want to use the most recent one (for example, Android 4.4 API 19), follow these steps:

-  >  1. Close Eclipse ADT
+1. Close Eclipse ADT.
-  >  2. Edit project.properties in the `loopback-android-getting-started`
-  >  directory and change the `target` property to the API version you have
+1. Edit the file `project.properties` in the `loopback-android-getting-started` directory and change the `target` property to the API version you have installed.
+For example: `target=android-19`.
-  >  installed.
-Example:
-  >      target=android-19
-  >  3. Open Eclipse ADT again.
+1. Open Eclipse ADT again.
 The project should build correctly now.

 ### Getting started with the LoopBack SDK